actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Processes

-* Have [Shovel Ready](https://en.wikipedia.org/wiki/Shovel_ready) work for new starters, create a backlog of work that be be easily done for new starters
+* Have [Shovel Ready](https://en.wikipedia.org/wiki/Shovel_ready) work for new starters, create a backlog of work that be be easily done for new starters:
+	* Ideal work that is well defined, requires some research and adds value
 * Assign an on boarding buddy/mentor
 * Pair as soon and often as possible
 * When [and if] you do a Retro, then base on a known good baseline i.e.